Find Affordable College Courses

 Full Health Professions at Indiana University - Purdue University - Indianapolis Report

-With a ranking of #10, Indiana University - Bloomington did quite well on this year’s best value schools for health professions students working on their master’s degree.
-IU Bloomington is a very large public school located in the city of Bloomington.
+Indiana University - Bloomington landed the #10 spot in the 2023 rankings for the best value master’s degree health professions programs.
+IU Bloomington is a fairly large public school located in the city of Bloomington.

-IU Bloomington also took the #4 spot in our Best Health Professions Master’s Degree Schools in Indiana rankings.
+IU Bloomington also made our Best Health Professions Master’s Degree Schools in Indiana list, coming in at #4.

 Best Value Health Professions Colleges in the Great Lakes Region